 Securie for GitHub — auto-scan every pull request

-in-progressThe Securie GitHub App is being built in private beta.
-Installed as a standard GitHub App (one click per repo), Securie reviews every pull request the same way a senior security engineer would — reads the diff, reproduces any exploitable change in a sandboxed copy of the app, writes the fix as a PR comment, and lets you merge it with one tap.
+in-progressThe Securie GitHub App installs as a standard GitHub App (one click per repo).
+Securie reviews every pull request the same way a senior security engineer would: reads the diff, reproduces exploitable changes in a sandboxed copy of the app where possible, writes the fix as a PR comment, and lets you merge it with one tap.
 The goal is to be invisible on clean PRs and loud on the ones that matter.

 What it does

 Reads your code at pull-request time.
-Runs the relevant specialist scanners (Supabase RLS, Next.js middleware, leaked secrets, broken access control, prompt injection) against the diff.
+Runs the relevant specialists (Supabase RLS, broken auth and access control, leaked secrets, plus AuthAuthz applied to Next.js middleware patterns) and the RAG-guard prompt-injection defence against the diff.
 Reproduces each exploitable finding in a sandboxed Firecracker VM that boots your app.
 Writes the patch as a PR comment with context (`Vulnerability reproduced: line 42 allows unauthenticated access to <table>.
 Commit this suggestion to fix`).
 Checks itself by running the exploit against the patched code.
 If regression tests pass, the finding ships as a one-tap merge.

 When to use it